-- .1 Seriously threatened in California (over 80% of occurrences threatened/ high degree and immediacy of threat) - $.2\,$ Moderately threatened in California (20-80% occurrences threatened/ moderate degree and immediacy of threat) - .3 No very threatened in California (<20% of occurrences threatened/ low degree and immediacy of threat or no current threats known)
+- .1 Seriously threatened in California (over 80% of occurrences threatened/ high degree and immediacy of threat) - .2 Moderately threatened in California (20-80% occurrences threatened/ moderate degree and immediacy of threat) - .3 No very threatened in California (<20% of occurrences threatened/ low degree and immediacy of threat or no current threats known)

-Table 4-2: Special status wildlife and insects documented in the region (Source: CNDDB, 2023) or likely to occur in the region
+Table 4-2: Special status wildlife and insects documented in the region (Source: CNDDB, 2024) or likely to occur in the region.

-NAME STATUS HABITAT REQUIREMENTS PRESENCE/ ABSENCE ON PROPERTY Wildlife Species Within Hesperia Quadrangl e Yellow warbler (Setophaga petechia) Federal: None State: None CDFW: SSC Dense riparian vegetation.
+NAME STATUS HABITAT REQUIREMENTS PRESENCE/ ABSENCE ON PROPERTY Wildlife Species Within Hesperia Quadrang le Yellow warbler (Setophaga petechia) Federal: None State: None CDFW: SSC Dense riparian vegetation.
 The site does not support suitable habitat for the species.
 Burrowing owl (Athene cunicularia) Federal: None State: None CDFW: SSC Open grassland areas where the owls utilize abandoned mammal burrows.
-None observed during the survey.
-However, this mobile species occurs throughout Southern California and could potentially occur in the area in the future.
-Cooper's hawk (Accipiter cooperii) Federal: None State: None Mature forests, open woodland, wood edges, river groves, mixed woods, suburbs The site does not contain suitable habitat for the Cooper's hawk, none were observed on site.
+No suitable habitat and occupiable burrows present on site, although no owls or owl sign was observed during the survey.
+Cooper's hawk (Accipiter cooperii) Federal: None State: None Mature forests, open woodland, wood edges, river groves, mixed woods, suburbs The site does not contain suitable habitat for the Cooper's hawk, and none were observed.
+This mobile species occurs throughout southern California and could potentially be observed flying over the site during foraging activities.
 Pallid bat (Antrozous pallidus) Federal: None State: None CDFW: SSC Coniferous forests, woodlands, brushy terrain, rocky canyons, open farmland, and deserts The site has no suitable habitat for the species.
 The species is not expected to occur on site or in the area.
 Long-eared owl (Asio otus) Federal: None State: None CDFW: SSC Woodlands. areas with dense trees, open country, meadows, streamside groves in deserts The site has no suitable habitat for the species.
 There have been no recent sightings, and therefore is not expected to occur on site or in the area.
-Coast horned lizard (Phrynosoma blainvillii) Federal: None State: None CDFW: SSC Inhabits open areas of sandy soils and low vegetation in valleys, foothills, and semiarid mountains No suitable habitat, none observed on site and not expected to occur on site.
-Le Conte's thrasher (Toxostoma lecontei) Federal: None State: None CDFW: SSC Desert scrub, open washes, desert shrub habitats, Joshua tree scrub, common in saltbush and cholla vegetation The site has no suitable habitat for the Le Conte's thrasher, and there has been no recent sightings of the species, and is therefore not expected to occur on the site or surrounding area.
+Coast horned lizard (Phrynosoma blainvillii) Federal: None State: None CDFW: SSC Inhabits open areas of sandy soils and low vegetation in valleys, foothills, and semiarid mountains No suitable habitat, none observed on site and not expected to occur on site given their low observation numbers in the area.
+Le Conte's thrasher (Toxostoma lecontei) Federal: None State: None CDFW: SSC Desert scrub, open washes, desert shrub habitats, Joshua tree scrub, common in saltbush and cholla vegetation The site has no suitable habitat for the Le Conte's thrasher, but there have been no recent sightings of the species and is therefore not expected to occur on the site or surrounding area.

-Gray vireo (Vireo vicinior) Federal: None State: None CDFW: SSC Frequents chaparral dominated by chamise and manzanita, scrub oak Site does not support suitable habitat for the species.
+Gray vireo (Vireo vicinior) Federal: None State: None CDFW: SSC Frequents chaparral dominated by chamise and manzanita, scrub oak Site does not support suitable habitat for the species and species will not occur.
 Mohave tui chub (Siphateles bicolor mohavensis) Federal: Endangered State: Endangered CDFW: Fully protected Three populations exist at Soda Springs, China Lake Naval Weapons Station, and Camp Cady Wildlife Area The site does not contain suitable habitat for the species.
 A fully protected species, there are only three populations being maintained with the nearest population in Camp cady, with an introducing population being carried in the Mojave River.
 This species will not occur on site.
-Mohave ground squirrel (Xerospermophilus mohavensis) Federal: None State: Threatened Desert scrub The site does not support suitable habitat for the species, and is not expected to occur on the site.
+Mohave ground squirrel (Xerospermophilus mohavensis) Federal: None State: Threatened Mojave desert scrub The site does not support suitable habitat for the species and species is not expected to occur on the site.